 George: It’s clear that print is the backbone of the FT, ‘our legacy’ in bold terms.
 Where do you see it going in the future and what role will it play?

 Janet: We do a strategic plan every year that's normally a five-year time span.
 The newspaper is very much still part of that.
 Somebody did ask me the other day how long I thought the newspaper would be around for and I can't say, but print still is the backbone of the FT and we have a very loyal readership.
-I definitely see a place for the newspaper even 10 years out, particularly FT Weekend.
+I definitely see a place for the newspaper even 10 years out, particularly FT weekend.

 I think the best way that we can manage the circulation is to look at combining products in selling bundles.
-So we already sell bundles with standard FT.com and the Weekend.
+So we already sell bundles with standard FT.com and the weekend.
 We have a digital Edition which can reach people whom we may not be able to deliver to anymore, from Monday to Friday and then take FT Weekend in print.
 The thing is to be flexible as we go forward with the offer of our product mix.

 Print still is the backbone of the FT and we have a very loyal readership.
-I definitely see a place for the newspaper even 10 years out, particularly FT Weekend.
+I definitely see a place for the newspaper even 10 years out, particularly FT weekend.

 George: It’s pleasing to hear that Print is very much in the future plans of the FT.
 Could you tell me a little bit more about the work the FT did to optimise our print structure, and what was that driven by?